tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 ---
 layout: default
-title: Compare Favourite Movies
+title: Compare Favourite Songs
-permalink: compare-favourite-movies
+permalink: compare-favourite-songs
 ---

-# Let's compare our favourite movies
+# Let's compare our favourite songs

-In this tutorial we make a list of our favourite movies and compare it with a friend to see how "movie-compatible" we are.
-You could use it to decide what movie to watch this weekend.
+In this tutorial we make a list of our favourite songs and compare it with a friend to see how "music-compatible" we are.
+You could use it to decide what to put on your road trip playlist!

 We're going to

-* ~~use our movie search functionality to look up movies~~
+* ~~use our song search functionality to look up songs~~
-* create a database where we can build up a collection of movies we like
+* create a database where we can build up a collection of songs we like
-* integrate our search functionality to add movies easily to this database
+* integrate our search functionality to add songs easily to this database
-* add a page that shows us two people's favourite movie collections, highlighting those in common
+* add a page that shows us two people's favourite song collections, highlighting those in common

 ## Making a database

 First we will create a Rails model called Favourite.
-For now we'll just save the title of the movies.
+For now we'll just save the title of the songs.

 To create the model and associated files, generate a scaffold for a Favourite model with:

 ```
-rails generate scaffold Favourite person:string imdbid:string title:string year:string poster:string
+rails generate scaffold Favourite person:string spotify_id:string name:string preview_url:string
 ```

 Have a look at all the files that were created then migrate your database to add the new favourites table.